Rio de Janeiro/Galeão International Airport: History

 Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
 According to the list, Galeão was considered to be in good situation, operating with less than 70% of its capacity.

 Like most South American airports operated by government-owned operators, Galeão had high operating costs per passenger.
 On 26 April 2011, it was confirmed that in order to speed-up much needed renovation and upgrade works, private companies would be granted a concession to operate some Infraero airports among them, on a second phase, Galeão.
 The plan was confirmed on 31 May 2011, and it was added that Infraero would retain 49% of the shares of each privatized airport.
 On 22 November 2013, the Brazilian Government had a bidding process to determine the airport's private operator from 2014 until 2039.
 The Group Aeroporto Rio de Janeiro, also known as RIOgaleão, formed by Grupo Odebrecht (60%) and Singaporean operator Changi Airport Group (40%) paid BRL19 billion and won the competition.
 The contract was signed on 2 April 2014.

+The new concessionary has been using the brand name RIOgaleão–Aeroporto Internacional Tom Jobim.

-The new concessionary, RIOgaleão, has revised, modified and upgraded those plans to include the construction of a new pier with 26 new bridges, a new apron for 97 aircraft, and 2,640 car-parking spaces have been added in 2016–17, which would sum up to BRL2 billion reais.
+RIOgaleão, has revised, modified and upgraded those plans to include the construction of a new pier with 26 new bridges, a new apron for 97 aircraft, and 2,640 car-parking spaces have been added in 2016–17, which would sum up to BRL2 billion reais.

 One day after the closure of the 2016 Summer Olympics, Galeão handled an all-time record of passengers on a single day.
 It is estimated that on 22 August 2016, 85,000 passengers transited at the airport facilities.

-On 10 February 2022, the concessionary requested the devolution of the facility.
-The request was approved by the National Civil Aviation Agency of Brazil on 25 May 2022.
-A new bidding process is expected to take place in 2023.